Plan Before You Write

 3. Choose the sending method: broadcast, sequence, or automation.

 5. Write the one action you want readers to take.
-If there are three actions, choose the most important one.
+If there are three possible actions, choose the most important one.

 ## Related Guides

-- [Email Types and Sender Separation](https://mailrith.com/guides/email-types-and-sender-separation.md): Marketing, transactional, operational, and personal email should not always share the same sender setup.
+- [Email Types and Sender Separation](https://mailrith.com/guides/email-types-and-sender-separation.md): Marketing, transactional, operational, and personal email should not always use the same sender setup.

 - [Choose the Right Sending Method](https://mailrith.com/guides/choose-the-right-send.md): Use broadcasts for one-time messages, sequences for planned follow-ups, and automations for behavior-based journeys.